 On April 18, 2002, the Board of Directors approved the 2002 Employee Stock Purchase Plan ("2002 ESPP").
 The 2002 ESPP is designed to enable eligible employees to purchase shares of common stock at a discount on a periodic basis through payroll deductions.
-Each offering period has generally been two years in length, consisting of four six month purchase periods.
-Effective from February 1, 2007, the new offering periods under the 2002 ESPP are a 12 month fixed offering period commencing on February 1 of each calendar year and ending on January 31 of the subsequent calendar year, and a six month fixed offering period commencing on August 1 of each calendar year and ending on January 31 of the subsequent calendar year.
+Effective from February 1, 2007, the offering periods under the 2002 ESPP are a 12 month fixed offering period commencing on February 1 of each calendar year and ending on January 31 of the subsequent calendar year, and a six month fixed offering period commencing on August 1 of each calendar year and ending on January 31 of the subsequent calendar year.
 The 12 month offering period consists of two six month purchase periods and the six month offering period consists of one six month purchase period.
 The price of the common stock purchased is 85% of the lesser of the fair market value of the common stock on the first day of the applicable offering period or the last day of each purchase period, 1,500,000 shares of common stock were initially reserved for issuance under the 2002 ESPP.
 In addition, the number of shares available for issuance under the 2002 ESPP will be increased on each January 1 by an amount equal to 1.0% of the outstanding shares of common stock on the preceding day.

-Employees purchased 269,156 shares, 286,349 shares, and 253,253 shares under this program at a weighted average exercise price of \$13.37, \$17.84, and \$25.92, during fiscal 2009, fiscal 2008, and fiscal 2007 respectively.
+During fiscal 2010, fiscal 2009, and fiscal 2008, employees purchased 365,871 shares, 269,156 shares, and 286,349 shares under this program at a weighted average exercise price of \$10.35, \$13.37, and \$17.84, respectively.

-Note 10-Stock-Based Compensation
+Note 11-Stock-Based Compensation